Juubes/sandwich-factory/README.md

 ## Running

+If you want to run the services in development mode, set the environment variable
+> COMPOSE_FILE=docker-compose-dev.yml

+before

 > docker-compose up

 starts all the services and opens up ports `3000` and `8001` for the web server and the API gateway.

 # Front-end